gokatas/gokatas/README.md

 Go katas is a [set](https://github.com/orgs/gokatas/repositories) of small Go programs written by experts.
 They contain techniques that you can re-use when writing Go code.
 But first you must learn them.
+And then remember them.
 The practice cycle to internalize the techniques is straightforward:

 0. Install the gokatas tool